 - pepper as needed optional. salt is already in the cheese.

 - 2 tbsp dried or fresh basil

 - 2 tbsp dried or fresh parsley

-In a medium bowl, mix the breadcrumbs, cheese, herbs, olive oil, salt and pepper and mix well with the beef.
+- In a medium bowl, mix the breadcrumbs, eggs, cheese, herbs, olive oil, salt and pepper and mix well with the beef.

-Add a little water (about 1/4 cup maybe) to help steam them, cover and bake for 60 -90 minutes until the peppers are extremely soft and beef is cooked.
+- Add a little water (about 1/4 cup maybe) to help steam them, cover and bake for 60 -90 minutes until the peppers are extremely soft and beef is cooked to at least 165F.